Holyrood Park: Holyrood Abbey

 The ruined Augustinian Abbey of Holyrood was established in 1128, at the order of King David I of Scotland, within his royal deer-hunting park.
-The Abbey was in use until the 16th century.
-It was briefly used as a Chapel Royal by James VII, but was finally ruined in the mid-18th century.
+The abbey was in use until the 16th century.
+It was briefly used as a chapel royal by James VII, but was finally ruined in the mid-18th century.

 Palace of Holyroodhouse

 The Palace of Holyroodhouse began as a lodging within the Abbey, but eventually grew into a substantial palace.
 James IV had the first buildings constructed around 1500, although the bulk of the present building dates from the late 17th century, when it was remodelled in the neo-classical style by Sir William Bruce.
 It remains as the official residence of the British monarch in Scotland.

+Holyrood Park was augmented in January 1542 with lands at Duddingston bought from David Murray of Balvaird.
 Both Mary, Queen of Scots, and her father James V kept sheep in some areas of the park, looked after by John Huntar.
+A dyke was built and then repaired encircling Arthur's Seat and Salisbury and Duddingston Craigs, involving negotiation between Mary of Guise and Edinburgh burgh council.

 In May 1562 Dunsapie Loch was the setting for an entertainment at the wedding of John, Lord Fleming, and Elizabeth Ross, which involved a theatrical recreation of the siege of Leith.
+In 1595, John Skene estimated that the park could hold 800 wethers and 400 ewes.
 Mary had a place made for picnic suppers in the park.
+Sheep continued to be kept inside Holyrood Park until 1975.

 St Anthony's Chapel

-The origin and the history of the chapel are obscure, but it was certainly built no later than the early 15th century, as in 1426 it is recorded that the Pope gave money for its repair.
+The origin and history of the chapel are obscure, but it was certainly built no later than the early 15th century, as in 1426 it is recorded that the Pope gave money for its repair.
 The chapel may have been linked to the Preceptory of St. Anthony, a skin hospice, which was based in Leith around this time.
 It may have been linked to the nearby Holyrood Abbey.
+James Grant says that the tradition was that the chapel was set up to protect a nearby holy spring (St Anthony's Well).
+This apparently dried up completely in 1674 but after some decades it rematerialised at a lower point.

+The chapel was originally rectangular in shape, around 43 by 18 ft, with 3 ft walls, and was built with local stone.
+The tower would have stood just over 39 ft high, and probably had a spiral stair inside.
+The chapel is depicted on Richard Lee's sketch plan of Edinburgh at the time of Lord Hertford's raid on Edinburgh in 1544.
+The chapel deteriorated over the years and in 1779, Hugo Arnot in his The History of Edinburgh described it as "a beautiful Gothick building, well suited to the rugged sublimity of the rock ...
+At its west end there was a tower .. about forty feet high."